12 Strategies for Living on a Single Income

 Figuring out how to live on one income, either by design or circumstance, can seem daunting.
 And it may put a lot of financial pressure on that one wage earner.

 That said, plenty of American households live on a single income.
-According to the latest government statistics, only one spouse was employed in around a third of families with children and nearly one quarter of married couples without children.
+According to the U.S. Bureau of Labor Statistics, nearly 25% of married-couple families (with and without children) had only one employed spouse, and among families with children, close to 31% had one parent employed.
 There’s strength in those numbers, proving that it can be done.

-If you are learning how to live off one income, read on for 12 smart strategies that will help you make the most of your money and live well, including:
+If you’re learning how to live off one income, read on for 12 smart strategies that will help you make the most of your money and live well, including:

 • Making a realistic budget